dankends/Coffee-Analysis/README.md

 Results
 -------

-The analysis uncovers trends in coffee production across different regions and years, helping to understand how production varies over time.
-These insights are visualized and summarized within the notebook.
+This analysis helps reveal patterns in coffee production by looking at changes across different regions and years.
+The Jupyter Notebook contains all the insights and visuals generated from this data.

 License
 -------

-This project is open-source and available under the MIT License.
+This project is open-source under the MIT License.